code-words/codewords-server-foss/README.md

 ### Setup

 01. Clone this repository and run `bundle install`.
+02. Prepare database with `rails db:create`
+03. Migrate with `rails db:migrate`
-02. Start the server with `rails s`
+04. Start the server with `rails s`

 ### Schema